 Many people think that once they meet that perfect someone and the little sprog comes along to ruin all the fun you were having, then that is the end of that.
 It’s not true.
 So many travellers now are backpackers who have met their other halves on the road, had a family and simply never stopped!
 Sure, there are a lot more logistical problems to work out, and carrying nappies, colouring books and toys in your pack means you have a bigger – and heavier – pack than you are used to, but it isn’t impossible.

 And the best thing about doing this is?

 That’s right, your kid will grow up exposed to the wonder of a variety of different cultures, countries, languages and ideas.
 They will grow up with their mum and dad right by their side in a close knit family unit.
 And they will grow up much, much better for it.

-Okay, you;re starting to get old and someone in your head has hit the panic button and changed the lightbulb to red!
+Okay, you’re starting to get old and some part of your brain has hit the panic button and changed the lightbulb to red!
 I get it.